 SS turned to the review of past JNC minutes undertaken by SG.
 Analysis going back to 2015 showed that management had raised the issue of bullying and harassment more frequently than UCU over this period.
-AC contested this but acknowledged bullying and harassment had not been raised by UCU as consistently as UCU had stated.
+AC contested this and also asserted that contra the VC's statement UCU had raised the issue of bullying and harassment a number of times with the management, in JNCs and also in the November 2018 Gender Pay Gap Claim.
+SW also noted that he had first raised with SEF the issue of a University-wide accident and reporting system appropriate for a full range of incidents, physical and stress-related, last July.
+Nevertheless, AC, but acknowledged bullying and harassment had not been raised by UCU as consistently as UCU had stated it ought to have before considering any further steps.
 SS also referred to the Staff Survey Steering Group and the development of an action plan across each School and Division.
 There was a specific focus on tailored responses to bullying and harassment.
 The University has an existing bullying and harassment policy.
 All policies were kept under review and a revised draft of this Policy was also close to completion, for discussion with UCU.
 SG noted that since 2014 a substantial amount of work had been done on bullying and harassment.
 This included bullying and harassment training, development of an equalities e-learning module (compulsory for all staff); face to face training delivered by Advance HE; drama assisted learning events (which challenged cultural norms in a more effective way); a significant array of initiatives at School and Divisional level.
 SG said that UCU’s letter had also served to undermine and damage the confidence of many who had been working hard on making positive changes around bullying and harassment – many of whom were women or part-timers.
 SG noted that EDI was also about ‘culture’ and not just protected characteristics.
-BE noted that there were inconsistencies in University policy documents, which needed to be resolved in the future.
+BE noted that there were inconsistencies in University policy documents, which cased problems for staff, and which needed to be resolved in the future.

 Following further discussion the following actions were agreed as an outcome from the emergency meeting: